 Decisions on grant applications for international activities and work plans are taken by the Programming Committee on Youth in June and December.
 You will be informed of the decision immediately after the meeting.

-The EYF will normally request the payment of the first instalment of the grant 10 weeks before the start of your activity, on the condition that you have sent the signed Grant Acceptance Form to the EYF by post and fulfilled any conditions linked to the first payment (if applicable).
+The EYF will normally request the payment of the first instalment of the grant – 80% of the grant awarded – 10 weeks before the start of your activity (international activities and pilot activities).
 However it can take up to 3 weeks until the money arrives on your bank account.
-Before any payment can be made, you must update your bank account details on your registration form.
+The remaining 20% will be paid upon receipt of a complete activity and financial report (check the Reporting FAQ).

 What if we don't have a bank account?